Shanghai Dumpling Shop Restaurant Review, Millbrae

 Reviewer: Foodnut.com Shanghai Dumpling Shop 455 Broadway (Near Taylor) Millbrae, CA 94030 650-687-0682 |

 Shanghai Dumpling Shop is a popular Shanghainese Chinese restaurant in Millbrae’s Broadway shopping district.
 While they have all the ‘standard’ Chinese restaurant dishes, they are specifically known for dishes from Shanghai, including dumplings even though the staff can be heard belting out Cantonese Chinese.
-Our last visit was in the February 2013.
+Our last visit was in the Spring 2017.

-Check out the review of Jade Garden in China to see what real Shanghainese places serve.
+Curious about the REAL deal?
+Check out the review of Jia Jia and Jade Garden in China to see what real Shanghainese places serve.
 Another must visit restaurant in Shanghai, China is Fu1039.

 Decor, Vibe – Shanghai Dumpling Shop is a slight step up from average family Chinese restaurant decor.
 On our last visit in the summer of 2011, we noticed that they slightly upgraded the interior.
 It was fairly busy during dinner with mostly Asians dining, including some couples, families, and locals.